szatmary/PlotFS/README.md

 A. I havent tested yet, but it should.
 If it doesn't let me know, I'll fix it.

-Q. Why do the filenmes not have the date?
+Q. Why do the filenames not have the date?

 A. plotfs does not have the concept of filenames.
 It uses the plot id and k value from the plot header as the file name.
 The plot header does not record the date created.